 Note: you would need to have DD-WRT installed on your router.
-DD-WRT is a Linux open source firmware used by the latest Routers and Wireless Systems.
-The firmware essentially gives a wide range of features which enables several functions within the respective hardware router.
-The whole point of DD-WRT is to convert your simple router to a router with more advanced feature.
+DD-WRT is a Linux open-source firmware used by the latest Routers and Wireless Systems.
+The firmware essentially gives a wide range of features that enables several functions within the respective hardware router.
+The whole point of DD-WRT is to convert your simple router to a router with more advanced features.

 DD-WRT comes with latest functions such as support for the advanced quality of service, radio output power control, overclocking capability Kai network, daemon-based services, IPv6, and Wireless Distribution System

 These steps listed below works only on routers with DD-WRT installed in it.

 - Log into your DD-WRT interface after which you click on the MTU section in the Setup menu.

 - Change the MTU setting to 1492; this is ideal as it manages your router packet fragmentation and the raw latency increase

 - Install Namebench Utility and run the program.